Inochi2D/inochi2d-docs/docs/source/creator/getting-started.rst

 by clicking the dropdown in the "Language" section

 After having set up the basic settings you are then free to start creating Inochi2D models!

+You can download example models on the same page you downloaded the version of Inochi Creator you installed.

 -----------